-The Gatton College of Pharmacy is an integral component of the ETSU Division of Health Affairs which also includes J.H.
+The Gatton College of Pharmacy is an integral component of the Academic Health Sciences Center at ETSU which also includes J.H.
 Quillen College of Medicine, the College of Public Health, the College of Clinical and Rehabilitative Health Sciences and the College of Nursing.
 The College of Pharmacy is physically located on the grounds of the J.H.
 Quillen Veterans Affairs Medical Center (Mountain Home) in Johnson City.
 The College of Pharmacy's professional program, leading to a Doctor of Pharmacy Degree (PharmD), is designed to prepare pharmacists to work in rural community and institutional based practices.